-Frustration can come when we begin taking steps to change our behavior.
-Out of legitimate mistrust and shattered hope for change, those around us are often skeptical when we begin recovery.
-For years, roles have been shifted to make up for our absence while active in our addictions.
+Frustration can come when we begin taking steps to change our own behavior and reactions.
+Out of mistrust and shattered hope for change, those around us are often skeptical when we begin recovery.

-Some may comment that our dark circumstances were of our own making and must be dealt with individually.
-Others in our families might be too eager to help and be involved in dictating our recovery while ignoring how addiction has impacted their behavior patterns.
+Some may comment that it's not our problem and the addict ought to deal with the problem themselves.
+Others in our families might be too eager to help and be involved in dictating how things are going to be fixed.
 Either way, we focus on our side of the street in order to move our families toward wholeness.